elenderg/PAL-1000/instruções de compilação.md

 `Add another monikette to the routine reference given "'s "_ then the name.`

-`If the rider's token is not "_into", abort with "I was expecting the word 'into', but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not "into", abort with "I was expecting the word 'into', but found '" then the rider's token then "'._" and the rider; exit.`

 `Add a third monikette to the routine reference given "into".`

 `Move the rider (compiler rules).`

-`If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '" then the rider's token then "'._" and the rider; exit.`

 `Compile the routine reference given the rider (indefinite article).`